NinerBull/tRP3_RDotIO/README.md

 ## About
 This _unofficial_ module for [Total RP 3](https://github.com/Total-RP/Total-RP-3) enables [Raider.IO](https://github.com/RaiderIO/raiderio-addon)'s tooltip functionality to work with TRP3's custom tooltip.

+By default, Raider.IO's original tooltip formatting will be used.
-By default it uses a minimalistic style to lay out the most important info, Mythic+ Rating and Raid Progress, in order to not bloat the tooltip too much.
-You can however choose to use Raider.IO's original tooltip formatting instead.
+Alternatively, you can enable a minified tooltip, which contains only Mythic+ Rating and Raid Progress, in order to not bloat the tooltip too much.

 ## Compatibility
 * **Dragonflight** - 10.1.0